KEEP NJ SAFE SUCCESS STORIES

 Joan’s mother, Rosemarie D’Alessandro, turned this horrible tragedy into a grassroots movement to strengthen the sentencing laws for sex offenders who murder their victims.
 Joan’s Law, signed on April 3, 1997, says that anyone who murders a child under fourteen years of age in conjunction with a sexual offense will never be eligible for parole and will never get out of prison.

-We believe the time has come to strengthen Joan’s Law even further to protect an even greater number of victims.
-Keep NJ Safe was instrumental in the drafting of a stronger, expanded version (originally introduced in 2010 as A-259) which will extend Joan’s Law to anyone who murders a minor under eighteen years of age in conjunction with a sexual offense.
+Keep NJ Safe was instrumental in the drafting of a stronger, expanded version (originally introduced in 2010 as A-259) which extends Joan’s Law to anyone who murders a minor under eighteen years of age in conjunction with a sexual offense.

 A266 Solar Panel Safety for Firefighters